 And we don’t just test once.
 We test both before and after any work is done, and power-flush the radiator to remove a century’s worth of sludge too.

 Our standard test pressure is 8 bar (116 psi).

 If needed we’ll replace the existing bushings, including adding a vacuum breaker on steam radiators to allow for thermostatic control.

-We usually fit new bushings to accommodate modern valves, but we’ll always check before doing so.
+We usually fit new bushes to accommodate modern valves as part of our radiator restoration service, but we’ll always check before doing so.